 Adding file and media support for assignment feedback

-This allows teachers to upload files and media when providing students with feedback on their work.
+This will allow teachers to upload files and media when providing students with feedback on their work.

 Inclusiveness for people with disabilities is the driver for this project and current work in this area is focused on improving accessibility of the Boost theme and Forum.

-Of course this article only covers the highlights of what’s new – there’s a long list of further tweaks, patches and updates also included in Moodle 3.6.
+Of course this article only covers the highlights of what’s planned – there’s a long list of further tweaks, patches and updates also included in Moodle 3.6.

 The full list can be found in the Moodle 3.6 release notes over at the Moodle site.